adinramaadin/Excel_Project-1_data-job-market/Project_2-Analysis/README.md

 ## Introduction

+As someone who’s been on the job search myself, I was surprised by how little data exists on the best roles and skills in the data science market.
+This gap motivated me to analyze what skills top employers seek and how these skills impact salary potential.

 ### Questions to Analyze

-To understand the data science job market, I asked the following:
+In exploring the data science job market, I focused on these questions:

-1. **Do more skills get you better pay?**
+1. **Do more skills lead to better pay?**
-2. **What’s the salary for data jobs in different regions?**
+2. **What are the salary ranges for data jobs in various regions?**
-3. **What are the top skills of data professionals?**
+3. **Which skills are most in-demand for data professionals?**
-4. **What’s the pay for the top 10 skills?**
+4. **How much are the top 10 skills compensated?**

 ### Excel Skills Used

-The following Excel skills were utilized for analysis:
+For this analysis, I applied several Excel skills essential to data processing and visualization:

 - **Pivot Tables**
 - **Pivot Charts**